This site is run by: Rev. Bosco Peters B.Theol (Hons) Melbourne College of Divinity, B. Sc. Canterbury, Dip.Tchg. Christchurch

-As well as many years of worship leadership as a lay person, I have served as a priest in the Anglican Church in rural and urban parishes, and am Chaplain at Christ’s College, Canterbury (New Zealand), an Anglican secondary school for boys.
+As well as many years of worship leadership as a lay person, I have served as a priest in the Anglican Church in rural and urban parishes, and am now retired after 24 years serving as Chaplain at Christ’s College, Canterbury (New Zealand), an Anglican secondary school for boys.
 I have been a member of many committees dealing with worship issues including the Tikanga Pakeha Liturgical Working Group, General Synod, and Diocesan Standing Committee.
 I have travelled extensively, experiencing worship as diverse as in a hermitage in the Sahara, with thousands of young people at Taizé, on a boat on the Congo River, in Orthodox monasteries on Mount Athos, dancing at St Gregory of Nyssa Episcopalian Church in California, a Latin Mass in China, in a Christian Ashram in India, with Old Catholics in Utrecht, with missionary partners in South America, and on St Francis Day in St John the Divine Cathedral New York (this included a procession of animals, the last being an elephant)

 A vision towards the future